Home » Metabolism » Metabolic Health » Hormonal Health

 PEDs

 Anabolic steroids are the most prevalent PED.
 Often found in the form of synthetic testosterone, these drugs are known for building muscle mass and strength.
-Additionally, steroids can reduce the damage inflicted upon muscles during workouts, allowing athletes to train harder and more frequently, without as much risk of or muscle wear.
+Additionally, steroids can reduce the damage inflicted upon muscles during workouts, allowing athletes to train harder and more frequently, without as much risk of injury or muscle wear.

 While these effects may appeal to athletes, several health risks are associated with steroid use.
 In addition to the standard androgenic effects such as baldness, acne, infertility, and a deepened voice, steroids have the ability to induce a number of more serious conditions including liver abnormalities, hypertension, prostate gland enlargement, and heart problems.